.

 • Level 1

-The lab simply emails or calls LigoLab to report an issue, and that automatically triggers a service request that gets sent to a level one engineer.
-The ticket is read, and if additional information is required, LigoLab contacts the lab.
+The lab emails or calls LigoLab to report an issue.
+That automatically triggers a service request sent to a level one engineer.
+The ticket is read, and if additional information is required, LigoLab contacts the lab customer.
 If the ticket cannot be resolved in level one for any particular reason, it gets escalated to level two.

 • Level 2

-The level two support team receives the service request with additional, relevant input from the level one team.
-The level two team is composed of experienced engineers, who also have access to LigoLab’s Developer On Call (DOC).
+Level two of the support team receives the service request with additional, relevant input from level one.
+The level two team is composed of experienced engineers who also have access to LigoLab’s Developer On Call (DOC).
 After a service request reaches level two support, the engineers themselves work on the solution.
 If they can’t resolve the issue, it gets escalated to the DOC for assistance.

 • Level 3